USA Hockey scored big this past weekend when a quartet of U.S. hockey teams captured tournament championships around the world.

 "You want to keep on building and the expectation to win," he said.
 "I know all of our programs do go in with the expectation to win and there's a high level of competition that feels the same way.
 But I think the days of the U.S. just showing up at a championship to compete are gone.
 It's more about going to the high level championships to win and you cherish all the times you do win it and have an appreciation of how hard it is to do that."

-The U.S. will conduct its National Junior Team selection camp at the MSG Training Center in Greenburgh, N.Y., the New York Rangers' practice facility, on Dec.
+The United States will conduct its National Junior Team selection camp at the MSG Training Center in Greenburgh, N.Y., the New York Rangers' practice facility, on Dec.
 16-18.
-Johannson told NHL.com that he expects 27 players to be invited to selection camp -- that group could include 15 forwards, nine defensemen and three goalies.
+Johannson told NHL.com he expects 27 players to be invited to selection camp -- that group could include 15 forwards, nine defensemen and three goalies.
 The camp will be used to determine the final 22-man roster for the 2013 World Junior Championship, which will be held Dec.
 26 to Jan.
 5, 2013.
 Seven-time NHL All-Star and U.S. Hockey Hall of Famer Phil Housley will coach the team.

 Johannson said there may be some players invited to selection camp who weren't a part of USA Hockey's evaluation camp in August.

 "Without a doubt, some guys have played their way into consideration and have done a good job," he said.
-"It's not hard to look at some stats and see who those guys are doing.
+"It's not hard to look at some stats and see how those guys are doing.
 I won't name names, but some guys that played well at camp have backed that up, and some haven't quite had as strong a start.
 Guys have to be playing well but there's also the uniqueness of guys hurt or suspended that we need to take into account."

-The U.S. is coming off a seventh-place finish at the 2012 WJC after entering the tournament with its usual high expectations.
+The United States is coming off a seventh-place finish at the 2012 WJC after entering the tournament with its usual high expectations.
 Successive preliminary-round setbacks to Finland, Czech Republic and Canada knocked the U.S. team out of medal contention for the first time in 13 years.
 The team needed a 12-2 victory against Latvia in the opening game of the relegation round in order to earn a ticket to the 2013 WJC.
 The seventh-place finish was the lowest for Team USA at the WJC since finishing eighth in 1999.

 Here's a recap of USA Hockey's four tournament titles: